dluteri/Neighborhood-Map/neighborhood-maps/README.md

 - [Google Maps API](https://developers.google.com/maps/documentation/) and [FourSquare Developers](https://developer.foursquare.com/docs/api) documentations
 - Slack live meetings with Udacity students and coaches

-And I would like to express my undying gratitude to all the members of the Super Sloths cohort - Jason W., Michael J., Sabrina T., Tyler S., Sonam C., and Jenna K.  This team of amazing people have been a critical support system both in  the technical understand of the work, but also the much needed emotion motivation.
+And I would like to express my undying gratitude to all the members of the Super Sloths cohort - Jason W., Michael J., Sabrina T., Tyler S., Sonam C., and Jenna K.  This team of amazing people have been a critical support system both in  the technical understand of the work, but also the much needed emotional motivation.
 You guys are the best-est!